 If you’d like to know more about what to expect from our work together, try here.

 I am a qualified counsellor/psychotherapist.
-I am currently offering sessions in Newington, Edinburgh.
+I am based in Edinburgh, and I work online.

 If you are thinking about starting working with a counsellor, have a look around, I hope what I have written here will answer the questions you have.
 I look forward to hearing from you if you have more questions, or if you’d like to arrange to meet and find out if we could work together.